GrantBaum/MyMICDS-Admin-Pannel/README.md

 6. blacklisting certain days we know the portal is broken
 7. Taking over the world
 8. Other things we will think of later

+#####I want this webiste to be really passive agressive.
+If you have any ideas on how to enhance that, please let me know.

+AUTHOR: @GrantBaum on Github